campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

 8. Once you’ve accessed your website, shut it down and remove it.

-         docker container rm --force linux_tweet_app
+         docker  rm --force linux_tweet_app

     > **Note:** We used the `--force` parameter to remove the running container without shutting it down.
 This will ungracefully shutdown the container and permanently remove it from the Docker host.
     >
-    > In a production environment you may want to use `docker container stop` to gracefully stop the container and leave it on the host.
+    > In a production environment you may want to use `docker stop` to gracefully stop the container and leave it on the host.
 You can then use `docker container rm` to permanently remove it.

 Task 3: Modify a running website